 The data center exists to maximize application performance, and IT keeps service level agreements (SLAs) to track its success.
 Meeting service level objectives requires IT to optimize resource capacity and planning, but the growth of complexity in mixed environments has made this increasingly difficult to do.
 In an age where virtual machines can be created easily, manual capacity planning across the infrastructure becomes impossible.
 The inability to do accurate capacity planning forces IT to over-provision resources.
 This is particularly true with storage, but extends to other domains as IT is forced to provision more performance and bandwidth while trying to stay ahead of application demand.
 Without the means to correlate critical applications with the underlying infrastructure, IT is taking shots in the dark.

 Even a purely physical network is a challenging entity, given its hundreds or thousands of computing objects that make up a complex web of relationships.
-Add in virtualization as an additional layer of abstraction, and complexity grows by leaps and bounds.
+If you put in virtualization as an additional layer of abstraction, then complexity grows by leaps and bounds.

 In a virtualized infrastructure, failed devices kick off multiple device failures downstream, resulting in a diagnostic and predictive nightmare.
 For example, in a compact physical network a failed host bus adapter (HBA) sends out an alert, making it simple to find and replace.
-But in a complex network with virtualized layers, a failed HBA is not the only element alerting IT—so are the dozens (or more) of devices that the HBA failure is affecting downstream.
+But in a complex network with virtualized layers, a failed HBA is not the only element alerting IT.
+Also alerting IT are the dozens (or more) of devices that the HBA failure is affecting downstream.